danielcifuentes54/vault-associate-certification/README.md

 * Dynamically generate secrets upon request
 * Fully-featured API
 * Identity-based access across different clouds and systems
-* Provide Encryption asa service
+* Provide Encryption as a service
 * Act as a Root or intermediate certificate authority

 > Centralize the storage of secrets across the organization into a consolidated platform